Roman Rice-Stuffed Tomatoes Recipe

 Pomodori con il Riso – An Italian Summer Recipe

-Cook this for a little taste of Roman summer, wherever you are!
+Cook this for a little taste of Roman summer, wherever you may be!

 Pomodori con il Riso – Baked Rice-Stuffed Tomatoes

-Carefully cut the tops off the tomatoes about 1cm from the top and place to one side.
-Use spoon to scoop out the tomato flesh and seeds into a large bowl then, using your finger, rub salt around the inside of each tomato, turn them upside-down on a large plate and set them aside to drain while you prepare the filling.
+Carefully cut off the tops of the tomatoes, about 1 cm from the top, and place to one side.
+Use a spoon to scoop out the tomato flesh and seeds into a large bowl then, using your finger, rub salt around the inside of each tomato, turn them upside-down on a large plate and set them aside to drain while you prepare the filling.
 This will get rid off extra moisture and stop the tomatoes collapsing when baked.

 Heat the oven to 180°C and bake for about 1 hour or until the rice is al dente and the potatoes turning golden.